- Location: Ohio

 Out-of-state applicants may submit a fingerprinting card instead.
 Call the Dealer Licensing section at (614) 752-7636 to obtain the fingerprinting card and an exemption form.
 (The state provides instructions on how to complete the card.)

-Licenses expire every two years on June 30th.
-Use the licensing form to renew your license for a fee of $10.
+Licenses expire every other year on June 30th.
+Use the Motor Vehicle Dealer Salesperson License Application (Form BMV 4301) to renew your license for a fee of $10.

-Also use this form to reinstate a license for $4, or obtain a duplicate license for $2.
+Also use this form to obtain a duplicate license for $1 or to reinstate a license for $4.